Fungus and Iron: Manga

+Anime

+An anime television series adaptation was announced on March 4, 2026.
+It will be produced by Yokohama Animation Laboratory and directed by Keitaro Motonaga.

 Reception

 Christopher Farris from Anime News Network offered praise for the setting-up of the story in the first volume, though felt the artwork was a bit amateurish in places.
 Kazuhiko Otoguro, an editor at Bessatsu Shōnen Magazine, picked the series as his favorite manga from 2021.